It's up to us to make sure everyone has the information and ability to cast their vote!

 1. Register Voters

-To make their voices heard, Americans need to register to vote – but voter registration opportunities are not created equally.
+To make their voices heard, Americans must register to vote – but voter registration opportunities are not created equally.
 Overly complicated or challenging registration processes are one of the most common forms of voter suppression, and they disproportionately impact communities of color.

 2. Spread the Word